loomio/loomio-docs/guides/src/webinars_and_trainings/index.md

 ### Live support

-If you have a subscription, [let us know](https://loomio.org/contact/?utm_campaign=webi-trainings-help&utm_term=help) if you are looking for some support or hoping to connect live.
+[Let us know](https://loomio.org/contact/?utm_campaign=webi-trainings-help&utm_term=help) if you are looking for some support or would like to talk with a Loomio expert.

 If you are evaluating whether Loomio is for you, [don't hesitate to reach out](https://loomio.org/contact/?utm_campaign=webi-trainings-help&utm_term=help)